-The most important vegetation types for potential invertebrates of conservation concern are thus Granite Lowveld, Woodbush Granite Grasslands, Tsende Mopaneveld and possibly the Subtropical Freshwater Wetlands (Figure 5.8).
+The most important vegetation types for potential invertebrates of conservation concern are thus Granite Lowveld, Woodbush Granite Grasslands, Tsende Mopaneveld and possibly the Subtropical Freshwater Wetlands (Error!
+Reference source not found.).

 5.6 DEMOGRAPHIC PROCESSES

 Demographic processes relate to the number of people and composition of a community and include an overview of the population size and the educational profile of the affected communities.